Vinther901/Quantum-Optimal-Control/README.md

 # Robust Quantum Optimal Control via The Adjoint Method
-My Master's Thesis can be found as a pdf.
+My Master's Thesis can be found as a pdf in the main foulder as `Master_Thesis_Final.pdf`

 # Quantum-Optimal-Control